AcademySoftwareFoundation/EncodingGuidelines/README.md

 ## Acknowledgements  <a name="Acknowledgements"></a>

-This document is a result of feedback from many people, in particular I would like to thank Kevin Wheatley, Gates Roberg Clark, Rick Sayre, Wendy Heffner and J Schulte for their time and patience.
+This document is a result of feedback from many people, in particular I would like to thank Kevin Wheatley, Gates Roberg Clark, Rick Sayre, Wendy Heffner and J Schulte for their time and patience. Â

 ### Color space conversion.  <a name="Color-space-conversion"></a>